PurinduWeerawardana/PurinduWeerawardana/README.md

 # 💫 About Me:
-A tech enthusiast who loves to create new things!<br>Currently pursuing a computer science undergraduate at the University of Westminster UK.
+A tech enthusiast who loves to create new things!<br>Currently pursuing BSc.
+Computer science at the University of Westminster UK.

 ## 🌐 Socials: